evergreencircle/research/_posts/2021-03-27-generative-design.md

 manipulate it in new ways, and a new generation of building design and construction was born.
 Computers overruled the tyranny of the right angle, and shapes and curves became possible not to just draw but to build.

 “Those original scripts drove the programs available at the time, and forms like Zaha Hadid’s Heydar Aliyev Center were born.
-But today scripts create algorithms that can control a much wider array of the digital tools deployed for building, yielding a new strategy with generative design and construction—a name that reflects not just the power that generative tools give architects and builders, but the important connection between the design and construction process that generative tools make possible.”
+But today scripts create algorithms that can control a much wider array of the digital tools deployed for building, yielding a new strategy with generative design and construction — a name that reflects not just the power that generative tools give architects and builders, but the important connection between the design and construction process that generative tools make possible.”

 — Phil Bernstein, Associate Dean and a Senior
 Lecturer at the Yale School of Architecture;
 Autodesk Fellow